Regulatory Standards for Water Quality

 - American Water Works Association's website on drinking water, DrinkTap.org

-For questions about EPA health advisories, citizens can call the EPA’s Safe Drinking Water Hotline toll free at 1-800-426-4791 to speak with an information specialist during normal hours of operation.
+For questions about EPA health advisories, call the EPA’s Safe Drinking Water Hotline toll free at 1-800-426-4791 to speak with an information specialist during normal hours of operation.
 Bilingual service, including recorded messages, is available 24 hours per day, seven days per week, in English and Spanish.